Thinning Hair: Causes, Treatment, And Prevention Tips

 Causes Of Hair Thinning

 Genetics, lifestyle, and hairstyling habits are three of the most common factors that cause hair thinning.
-If you have a family history of hair loss and alopecia areata, you have greater chances of experiencing it.
+If you have a family history of hair loss or alopecia areata, you have a greater chance of experiencing it.

 A study of a nationwide US employer-sponsored insurance population between 2016 and 2019 revealed that the prevalence of alopecia areata (AA) ranged from 0.199% to 0.222% per 100,000 patient-years.
 Complete loss cases (alopecia totalis/alopecia universalis) made up 5-10% of alopecia areata (AA) cases.